soong-construction/dirt-rally-time-recorder/README.md

 - you will barely notice a window opening and closing, and that's it
 - each time you start *dirt-rally-time-recorder*, it automatically removes update scripts older than a week

+Be aware that this tool cannot know the car or track conditions when recording.
+In order to beat your best time, choose an undamaged car with proper setup, and ideal track and weather conditions.

 ## Troubleshooting
 Starting:
 - to understand MS Defender SmartScreen warnings for *dirt-rally-time-recorder*, read [this](docs/unknown-publisher-warning.md)